timtroendle/possibility-for-electricity-autarky/README.md

 If you make use of this in academic work, please cite:

-Tim Tröndle, Stefan Pfenninger and Johan Lilliestam (in review).
+Tim Tröndle, Stefan Pfenninger, and Johan Lilliestam (in review).
 Home-made or made in Europe: on the possibility for renewable electricity autarky on all scales in Europe.
 Energy Strategy Reviews